Legilibre/SedLex/README.md

 SedLex can automagically apply each `edit` node into an actual Git commit by passing the `--git-commit` flag.

+Passing the `--git-push` flag will effectively push those commits.

 SedLex can also generate meaningful commit messages by passing the `--commit-message` flag.
 For example, the following `edit` node: